End-to-end SDK generation and publishing with GitHub Actions

 Set the token permissions.
 This token will need the following permissions:

-Permission Access Commit Statuses Read/Write Contents Read/Write Metadata Read Pull Requests Read/Write Workflows Read/Write When you set these permissions, you will see the following:
+Permission Access Commit Statuses Read/Write Contents Read/Write Metadata Read Pull Requests Read/Write Workflows Read/Write -

-Add this token to your control repo GitHub Action secrets as
+Copy the generated token and add it to your control repository’s GitHub Actions secrets as

 LIBLAB_GITHUB_TOKEN